← Back to All States

 Frequently Asked Questions

 In the default 343 representative cities (10k+ residents) view, Middleburg currently ranks first in Florida.
-It posts a Paw Score grade of A+, supported by 275 walkable days per year, comparatively solid vet access, and more manageable pet housing costs than many competing cities.
+That does not mean every breed or renter scenario is automatically safe there.
+It means the city currently combines a stronger move-fit grade (A+), 275 walkable days per year, comparatively solid vet access, and more manageable pet housing costs than many competing cities in this state.

 The cost varies, but the median pet rent surcharge across Florida is approximately $56 per month.
 This is an extra fee piled onto your base rent, not including the one-time, often non-refundable, pet deposit.
 Renters with large breeds often face higher fees or outright exclusion in denser metro areas.

 Florida has a statewide Breed-Specific Legislation (BSL) preemption law.
-That generally blocks local governments from adopting new breed bans, but you should still confirm local enforcement and housing rules before moving.
+That generally blocks local governments from adopting new breed bans, but you should still confirm local enforcement, landlord breed lists, and insurance rules before moving.